-The TRIO Student Support Services, located on the Signal Peak Campus, is designed to assist students to transfer to a four-year institution within guidelines set by the U.S. Department of Education.
-TRIO applicants maintaining academic progress and meeting certain criteria, such as first generation college student, or low-income student, or student with a documented disability may apply.
+The TRIO Student Support Services, located on the Signal Peak Campus and available to all eligible students from all CAC campus sites, is designed to assist students to transfer to a four-year institution within guidelines set by the U.S. Department of Education.
+TRIO applicants maintaining academic progress and meeting certain criteria, such as being a first generation college student and in a transfer program may apply.
 TRIO student services include personalized academic advising, peer/faculty mentoring, peer tutoring, cultural activities, scholarship opportunities, and more.
-The goal of the program is to increase the retention, graduation and transfer rates of TRIO participants.
-For more information visit the TRIO webpage at centralaz.edu/trio or call (520) 494-5007.
-TRIO is on Facebook and Twitter at CAC TRIO.
+The goal of the program is to increase the retention, graduation and transfer rates of TRIO SSS participants.
+For more information visit the TRIO SSS webpage at centralaz.edu/trio or call (520) 494-5007.
+TRIO is on Facebook and Twitter @ CAC TRIO.